buhrmi/buhrmi/README.md

 Welcome to my GitHub profile.
 As you can see, everything here is highly professional.

-Come join my [Twitch channel](https://twitch.tv/buhrmi_tv) if you're into trolling, programming and crypto currencies.
+Come join my [Twitch channel](https://twitch.tv/buhrmi_tv) if you like trolling, programming, crypto currencies and that kinda thing.

 ## Current projects